kklimonda/neutron/doc/source/devref/tag.rst

 Which Resources
 ---------------

-Tag system uses standardattr mechanism so it's targeting to resources that have the mechanism.
-The system is provided by 'tag' extension and 'tag-ext' extension.
-The 'tag' extension supports networks only.
-The 'tag-ext' extension supports subnets, ports, routers, and subnet pools.
+Tag system uses standardattr mechanism so it's targeting to resources have the mechanism.
+In Mitaka, they are networks, ports, routers, floating IPs, security group, security group rules and subnet pools but now tag system supports networks only.

 Model
 -----